raymondlang/pro-peak/README.md

 * This is for education purposes only, and the code is not production-ready.

 ## Intro
 * I wanted to learn FastAPI while following the hexagonal architecture rules.
-[Well-liked Medium Article on Hexagonal Architechture](https://romanglushach.medium.com/hexagonal-architecture-the-secret-to-scalable-and-maintainable-code-for-modern-software-d345fdb47347)
+[OG Paper on Hexagonal Architechture](https://alistair.cockburn.us/hexagonal-architecture/)
 *   This project is a simplified gym management software.
 We have functionalities like:

 ## Gym Clients